Park Attractions: 10:30 AM – 5 PM

 Other Adventure Outpost Offerings:

 Looking for even more outdoor adventure?
 Adventure Outpost offers a variety of outdoor activities beyond the Lakeside Zip Line Adventure Course!
 Take to the water with our lake rentals, where you can paddle your way through Stone Mountain Lake.
-Choose from single or double kayaks, stand-up paddleboards, or Hydro Bikes to experience Stone Mountain Park in a whole new way.
+Choose from single or double kayaks and stand-up paddleboards to experience Stone Mountain Park in a whole new way.
 Plus, set sail for a lake tour aboard a comfortable pontoon boat, where you can explore and learn about the park with one of our experienced guides.
-If you’re looking for outdoor fun or lake rentals in the Atlanta area, Adventure Outpost is your one stop shop!
+If you’re looking for outdoor fun or lake rentals in the Atlanta area, Adventure Outpost is your one-stop shop!

 Best Outdoor Activities for Spring in Atlanta Georgia